 General tips for dog friendly hiking

-If you’d love to go hiking with your dog, but prefer having him on a leash, then I’ve got a few other articles for you.
+If you’d love to go hiking with your dog, whether off or on a leash, then I’ve got a few other articles for you!

 First off, you might be wondering how far you can hike when you have your dog along.
 The quick answer is that it mostly depends on his stamina, just like it does with humans!

 With some training, most healthy dogs easily manage 10 or 15 miles a day.
 For more info on this and on how to build up to distances like that, check out these two articles: